Open Studio Weekend: Frequently Asked Questions

 What is Open Studio Weekend?

 Open Studio Weekend is an event organized by Louisville Visual Art and the University of Louisville's Hite Art Institute.
 Artists all over Louisville open their doors to the public once a year for Open Studio Weekend!
 A directory is sold providing maps and artist information to the attendees.
 This event is a wonderful opportunity for anyone interested in art - on any level - to see artists at work, get a glimpse into their process, and in some cases, take advantage of studio sales.
 It's also a fun way to discover new favorites.
 Visitors create their own self-guided tour using the printed, downloadable or mobile-friendly directory.
-Whether you're a fan, a collector, a fellow artist or just starting to explore this bustling scene, Open Studio Weekend is a very exciting (and efficient!) way to celebrate Louisville's creative community.
+Whether you're a fan, a collector, a fellow artist or just starting to explore this bustling scene, Open Studio Weekend is a very exciting way to celebrate Louisville's creative community.

 Who can participate?

 Fine artists/crafters who live or work in the Louisville metro area may register their studio.
 Artists outside of the Louisville metro area must partner with a studio in Louisville.
 All studio locations submitted must be active and ongoing studio spaces.
 Pop-up spaces or temporary exhibits will not be accepted for Open Studio Weekend.

 When is it held?

 OSW 2019 will take place Saturday, November 2, from 12-6 p.m. and Sunday, November 3, from 12-6 p.m.

 Studios are open throughout Louisville and Southern Indiana.

 When is the deadline to register for the 2019 Open Studio Weekend?